chainsawriot/hkrug_tm/notes.md

 5. evaluation
 6. go back to 1-5

-# representation of unstructured text in structured data structure
+# representation of unstructured text in a structured data structure

 Simpliest model: Bag-of-words (BoW)

-# Example
+## Example

 letitgo.txt